ARPOISE/ARpoise/ArpoiseDirectory/README.md

-# ArpoiseDirectory
+# ARpoiseDirectory

-ArpoiseDirectory is a cgi-bin program written in C. It acts as a cgi filter between the Arpoise app and the dir.php arpoise directory backend.
+ARpoiseDirectory is a cgi-bin program written in C. It acts as a cgi filter between the ARpoise client app and the dir.php ARpoise directory backend.

+## Functionality
-After receiving a request from the Arpoise app, it connects to the arpoise directory backend and queries whether there is content at the user's location.
-If so it contacts the layer's porpoise.php point of interest provider and returns the pois found.
+After receiving a request from the ARpoise client app, it connects to the ARpoise directory PHP backend and queries whether there are any layers within 1500 meters of the user's location.
+If so, it redirects the client to the url and layer name of the layer closest to the client.
+If no so, it returns the information of the default layer to the client.

+## Note
-For compiling it you also need to clone the repository peterGraf/pbl.
+For compiling it, you also need the clone the pbl repository [repository(../pbl/src/).